deuslirio/UFGTeX-Presentation/README.md

   - mainpoint
   - blank

-Each Layout seens like the following figure:
+You can see each layout appearance at the following figure:
  ![Template example](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/layouts.png)

 ## Table of commands